ChewChat/chew.chat/channels/ircahbot.md

 ## Description

-The super-official:tm: channel for the super-official:tm: IRC bot, IRCahBot!
+The super-official™ channel for the super-official™ IRC bot, IRCahBot!
 Travis build notifications and Notifico GitHub notifications for IRCB always get sent here.

 ## Rules